 To help defray the cost of this unique program, each resident pays $200/month (or $6.58/day) as part of their monthly rent.
 With 34 residents, this equates to $6,800 of monthly revenue or $81,600 annually (assuming zero vacancies) that is applied against the program’s cost.
 The difference is funded from the proceeds of three, annual events – a wine tasting, golf tournament and craft beer tasting – and direct contributions from Creative Living friends, corporations and foundations.

-Contributions make up one-third of our income.
-Financial and in-kind support from individuals, corporations, foundations, and service organizations are vitally important.
-With the changing climate in federal funding, such contributions will play an even bigger role in the future.
+Contributions make up one-third of our income, so financial and in-kind support from individuals, corporations, foundations and service organizations are vitally important.
+With the ever-changing climate in federal funding, such contributions now play an even bigger role in our ability to fulfill our mission.

-– Creative Living provided affordable housing and support to 34 physically disabled individuals.
-Because of our facility design and program services our residents were given the invaluable opportunity to live independently in their own apartments.
-The supportive sense of community we provide helped new residents acquire skills to negotiate the unique challenges facing disabled individuals.
+– Creative Living provides affordable housing and support to 34 physically disabled individuals.
+Because of our facility design and program services, our residents are given the invaluable opportunity to live independently in their own apartments.
+The supportive sense of community we provide helps new residents acquire skills to negotiate the unique challenges faced by disabled individuals.

 – The Resident Assistance Program is at the heart of our mission.
-Because of community support we were able to keep the fee to an affordable $200 each month for our residents.
-Despite increased program costs, we have been able to keep this fee steady since 2006 because of successful fund-raisers and campaigns.
+As a result of community support, we have been able to keep the fee to an affordable $200 each month for our residents since 2006!

-For a copy of Creative Living’s current operating budget or to be put on Creative Living’s mailing list, contact Marilyn Frank, Executive Director at 614 421-1226 or email firstname.lastname@example.org.
+For a copy of Creative Living’s current operating budget or to be put on our mailing list, contact Robert Overs, Executive Director at 614 421-1226 or email firstname.lastname@example.org.

 IRS Forms 990

-Creative Living does not share their mailing lists or any information about their donors.
+Creative Living does not share its mailing lists or any information about its donors.